Winthorpe (Newark) services

-This is the existing facilities at Winthorpe Interchange.
+This is the facility at Winthorpe Interchange.
 For the service area on the main A46, see Interchange.

 The busy area where the A1, A46 and A17 all meet attracts a number of facilities, including this service area.

 Outdoor Space: Small grass verge behind forecourt; public footpath connections Charging Points: Shell Recharge 150kW CCS & 50kW CHAdeMO Forecourt: Shell, Little Waitrose & Partners at Shell Select, Deli by Shell, Costa Express, Free Cash Machine

 Short-stay customer parking is available for cars.
 No HGV parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.